Usage guide

 [storage]

-Configuration for S3 compatible storage.
-Used for uploading files, like message attachments or profile pictures.
+Configuration for storing files like message attachments or profile pictures.

 endpoint

 Endpoint for your S3 provider.
-If not set, Convinator will attempt to use the CONVI_STORAGE_ENDPOINT environment variable.
+If not set, Convinator will attempt to use the CONVI_STORAGE_S3_ENDPOINT environment variable.

 access_key

 S3 access key.
-If not set, Convinator will attempt to use the CONVI_STORAGE_ACCESS_KEY environment variable.
+If not set, Convinator will attempt to use the CONVI_STORAGE_S3_ACCESS_KEY environment variable.

 secret_key

 S3 secret key.
-If not set, Convinator will attempt to use the CONVI_STORAGE_SECRET_KEY environment variable.
+If not set, Convinator will attempt to use the CONVI_STORAGE_S3_SECRET_KEY environment variable.

 region

 Bucket region.
 If using garage this should be garage.
-If not set, Convinator will attempt to use the CONVI_STORAGE_REGION environment variable.
+If not set, Convinator will attempt to use the CONVI_STORAGE_S3_REGION environment variable.

 bucket_name

 Bucket name, defaults to convinator.
-If not set, Convinator will attempt to use the CONVI_STORAGE_BUCKET environment variable.
+If not set, Convinator will attempt to use the CONVI_STORAGE_S3_BUCKET environment variable.

 Storage Example